 It’s almost time to see Harrison Ford wear leather as Indiana Jones with Phoebe Waller-Bridge in the final film of the franchise.
 But before we try to figure out what the hell a Dial of Destiny is, we need to turn it back to where it all started.
 While the Indiana Jones films have had a home on Paramount+ for a while now, they’re making their way to the house of mouse.
-Starting on May 31, you can watch every Indiana Jones film leading up to Dial of Destiny on Disney+, giving you about a month before the new film comes to theaters on June 30.
+Now, you can watch every Indiana Jones film leading up to Dial of Destiny on Disney+, giving you about a month before the new film comes to theaters on June 30.
 However, Disney+ isn’t the only place to experience the franchise.
+Pluto TV has added all four of the Indiana Jones films as a part of their Popcorn Summer Movies series, all for free.
 For the superfan and the physical-media collector, Paramount is releasing a 4K Ultra HD film collection on June 8.
 Even if you don’t have Disney+ or are cutting down your DVD collection, here are a few ways you can watch and stream every Indiana Jones film.

 Indiana Jones and the Raiders of the Lost Ark

-To kick off your rewatch, the first Indiana Jones film is available on Paramount+ and soon on Disney+.
+To kick off your rewatch, the first Indiana Jones film is available on Paramount+, Pluto TV and now on Disney+.
 It’ll give you a good starting place to remember how Jones got started kicking Nazis’ asses.
 The movie is also where you’ll meet Marion Ravenwood, Jones’s love interest who returns for Dial of Destiny.
 Actually, if you wanted to, you can make your rewatch a double feature and watch it alongside Tár — Todd Field will thank you for it.

 Indiana Jones and the Temple of Doom

 The second film, Temple of Doom, introduces us to the angel that is Ke Huy Quan in his first film as the character Short Round, who helps Jones by who drives the 1936 Auburn Boat Tail Speedster in his escape.
-The film is available on Fubo TV, Paramount+, and soon on Disney+.
+The film is available on Fubo TV, Paramount+, Pluto TV, and Disney+.
 Try not to cry when you see Quan and Ford together.

 Indiana Jones and the Last Crusade